planningalerts-scrapers/liverpool-py/README.md

 However, the lack of HTML class, id, etc to identify the data, it requires a few 'explode' in PHP to get the right information.
 Not a big deal as I am getting better at it now.

+By default: it will look for 'thisweek' of DAs, for data recovery you can set the MORPH_PERIOD=thismonth or MORPH_PERIOD=lastmonth

 Thanks and Enjoy